sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?* No issues so far!

 - **Sarah:**
-  - *What did you do yesterday?*   Yesterday I did some research on what is best to include on interest forms
+  - *What did you do yesterday?*   Yesterday I worked with my team to figure out what to finalize for our project.
-  - *What are you planning to do today?*  Today I am going to do some research on html and css for forms
+  - *What are you planning to do today?*  Today I did some javascript and firebase updates to make sure everything was working.
   - *Any problems?
 No problems

 - **Basil:**